pribis/yagi/README.md

 I work.
 It was just a simple way to make things a bit easier for me.
 Here's to hoping you find some use for it.

+### GUI and the CLI
+I have zero talent for GUI design.
+I do almost everything from the CLI.
+I created a menu driven UI, and that worked well for the most place However, I thought a GUI would be fun.
+But I had no interest in doing the work since it worked well as it was.
+So, AI to the rescue!
+I used Gemini and with a lot of prompting it was finally done.

+But fear not!
+Using the -nw switch you can run things from the CLI.
+By default the GUI will run.

 ### Setup
 YAGI relies on [GAM](https://github.com/GAM-team/GAM/wiki) being installed and set up correctly.